Press conference provides updates on investigation into Floyd woman’s murder

 Spradlin was stabbed at least 11 times in her head, neck and throat, Hall said.

 "There is a monster out there," she said, "and people who know things about this, and they don't want to tell, well, they're a monster, too.
-They're ever bit as bad."
+They're every bit as bad."

-The request was denied by Interim Police Chief Ross Shurtleff due to the KSP investigation.
+The request was denied by Interim Police Chief Russ Shurtleff due to the ongoing KSP investigation.
 In addition, Shurtleff said "such a record does not exist" of any call made by Spradlin.